syrianarchive/syrianarchive-investigations/investigations/Harem.md

 ## Conclusion
-On March 22, 2018 allegedly Russian planes hit the town of Harem severely damaging a residential complex and the town's market.
+On March 22, 2018 allegedly Russian planes hit the town of Harem withtwo missiles severely damaging a residential complex and the town's market.
 The attack killed at least 31 people and injured over 50 others.
 The time of the attack, extent of damage, and number of those killed was confirmed through open source information found online.
 Corroborating open source media, flight observation data points towards the Russian Air Force as potentially responsible for the attack.
 However, given the limitations of open source information, the Syrian Archive is unable to definitively identify the perpetrators of this attack.
 A report from [Syria TV](https://www.youtube.com/watch?v=6UW5qFLk4qE) published months after the attack shows the market's recovery and restoration as Harem residents open their shops again.